ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 Packages created by this tool, just like the entirety of the CKEditor 5 ecosystem include full support for localization.
 If you wish to include translations for your package, {@link framework/guides/deep-dive/localization visit the docs page} and learn more.

 The package contains several tools for handling translations in the created package.
-We recommend the following flow when playing with translations:
+We recommend the following flow when dealing with translations:

-1. Call `npm run translations:download` &ndash; to download the latest version of translations.
+1. Call `npm run translations:download` &ndash; download the latest version of translations.
     * If there are changes in the `lang/translations/*` files, commit them as they represent new or updated translation files.
-1. Call `npm run translations:collect` &ndash; to verify whether contexts are up-to-date.
+1. Call `npm run translations:collect` &ndash; verify whether contexts are up-to-date.
-1. Call `npm run translations:upload` &ndash; to upload new translations.
+1. Call `npm run translations:upload` &ndash; upload new translations.
 1. Call `npm run translations:download` &ndash; if new contexts were uploaded, it updates the `en.po` file in the package.
 Do not forget to commit the change.

 ## Reporting issues